What is Free Weight Training?

 At first thought, you might imagine a free weight as being one of the weighted dumbbells stacked in front of your gym’s mirrors—and you would be correct!
 One thing that may surprise you, though, is that free weights stretch far beyond those confines to cater to its broader definition: a weight used in weightlifting that is not attached to another apparatus.
 That means that kettlebells, medicine balls, and, of course, barbells are also free weights.
-Free weights offer you tons of versatility in your workout and can fit almost anywhere, which means you could purchase a set to use on those days where you just don’t feel like coming to the gym (we all have them).
+Free weights offer you tons of versatility in your gym workout and can fit almost anywhere, which means you could purchase a set to use on those days where you just don’t feel like coming to the gym (we all have them).

 Why Free Weights?

 And while all of that is amazing, the other thing you are achieving is stronger functional movement.
 Meaning that walking and running are mimicked during a lunge, so building those muscles up will help you in everyday life.
 As another example, squats will help you to get in and out of the seated position easier as you get stronger.
-These little movements are taken for granted until our strength is lost.
-So, make sure that you are building strength with functional movements on a regular basis.
-Free weights allow for this sort of freedom with every workout, making them highly effective to use in your training sessions.
+These little movements are taken for granted until our muscle strength is lost.
+So, make sure that you are building muscle strength with functional movements on a regular basis.
+Free weights allow for this sort of freedom with every gym workout, making them highly effective to use in your resistance training sessions.